Documentation Index

 Configuring Event Postback URLs

 Postback URLs let you notify external systems in real time when an event fires.
-This is useful for syncing data with CRMs, affiliate platforms, or analytics tools.- Open the event you want to configure.
+This is useful for syncing data with CRMs, affiliate platforms, or analytics tools.

 - Click Add Postback URL.